Terms that appear with an asterisk (*) are configurable and may differ from your Ninety. Explore our glossary of terms.

 Upon completing Day 1, no recap email is sent, and no ratings are taken.

-Tip: The APM* Recap/Ratings will be covered after Day 2.
+Tip: The APM* Recap/Ratings are covered after Day 2.

 Starting Day 2

-After clicking Finish on Day 1, Ninety will revert to the Meetings* page with a prompt to start Day 2 in the Active Annual Planning Meetings* area.
+After clicking Finish on Day 1, Ninety reverts to the Meetings* page with a prompt to start Day 2 in the Active Annual Planning Meetings* area.

-Don't forget that the SWOT* is visible in the Vision* outside the APM*, too.
+Don't forget that the SWOT* is visible in the Vision* outside the APM*.

-Long-Term Issues — raise, discuss, and resolve (RDR)* the Issues affecting the next year.
+Long-Term Issue: raise, discuss, and resolve (RDR)* the Issues affecting the next year.

 After the APM*